 If you care about South Dakota, read the entire piece now.

 Check it out — winter pheasants in South Dakota.
 Great dogs wood, great birds.
 And its all on public land.

 If you love pheasant hunting, please watch this video.
 Upland game habitat is being destroyed at accelerating rate across the midwest.
 Since 2006, 1.3 million+ acres of once conserved land have gone under the plow.
 The result is far fewer bird.
 Pheasant numbers in states like Iowa are already collapsing.
 If the trend continues, the Dakotas will be next.
 But you don’t have to sit by and let this happen.
 Watch this video to learn more.

 Upland birds are in trouble in the midwest.
 In the Dakotas, Minnesota, Iowa and Nebraska, the grasslands that pheasants, sharptails, and huns depend upon are being ground under the plow.
 As these birds loose these vital areas, their populations will plummet.
 Guaranteed.
-I’ve written about this problem before.
-The article below from NPR puts up […]

 While the disappearance of these birds is caused by a number of factors, the biggest is habitat loss.
 As more land goes under the plow, there are fewer places for the pheasants.

 If you’re not going out tomorrow, this preview of Pheasant Forever’s show The Flush will give you a taste of what those folks will experience